 - Do not leave trash behind including apple cores, banana peels, cigarette butts, tape, etc. Better yet, bring a small bag and clean up others’ messes.

 - Nobody wants to hear your music at the crag.
 Please don’t play music and respect the quiet natural environment.

-- Avoid screaming and expletives, not everyone in the Flatirons is a climber and to them it can be alarming or disturbing to hear you fall.
+- Avoid screaming and expletives, not everyone in the Flatirons is a climber and to them it can be alarming or disturbing to hear you fall and scream.

 - The wildlife, climbers and other hikers will appreciate your efforts to keep the noise down.